Heini-Maria/reddit-client/README.md

 # Diddit  = Reddit Client for sewing & Crafts subreddits

-This project was made in a part of CodeCademy's Front-end engineer carreer path.
+This project was made as a part of Codecademy's Front-end engineer career path.
 The purpose was to create a minimalistic Reddit Client using React and Redux.
-Because of my love to DIY projects, I decided to devote the client for Sewing and Crafts subreddits.
-For making the application more visual I decided to only show the posts that has picture.
+Because of my love for DIY projects, I decided to devote the client to Sewing and Crafts subreddits.
+For making the application more visual I decided to only show the posts that have pictures.

-The application allows the user to view the posts of two subreddits, search posts within the subreddit with a searchterm and see stats and main comments of each post.
+The application allows the user to view the posts of two subreddits, search posts within the subreddit with a search term and see stats and main comments of each post.

 Visit the deployed application here: https://cosmic-kringle-9deec8.netlify.app